wp-plugins/contexture-page-security/readme.txt

 * New feature: Protect an ENTIRE SITE with one click.
 Useful for intranet implementations.
 * New feature: Use bulk actions to add users to groups!
 * Updated permissions to more common-sense (editors can now update content permissions, but only admins can add/remove users from groups).
+* Fixed a bug with membership expirations.
-* Lots and lots and lots of minor usability improvements.
+* Lots and lots and lots of usability improvements.
 * MORE FEATURES COMING SOON!

 = 1.3.4 =